Onb209/2025_DS_RL/README.md

 ## 🛠️ Installation

-We recommend using a virtual environment for package management.
+It is recommended to use a virtual environment for package management.
 This project has been tested on **Windows 10** and **Ubuntu 20.04**, using **Python 3.10**.

 ```bash